Hunterdii/GeeksforGeeks-POTD/May 2024 GFG SOLUTION/Readme.md

 - [Solutions](https://github.com/Hunterdii/GeeksforGeeks-POTD/tree/main/May%202024%20GFG%20SOLUTION)💡
   - [Day 1: Arrange Consonants and Vowels](https://github.com/Hunterdii/GeeksforGeeks-POTD/blob/main/May%202024%20GFG%20SOLUTION/01(May)%20Arrange%20Consonants%20and%20Vowels.md)🅰️🅱️🔠

+## SORRY EXAM IS GOING FOR BEING LATE ☠️🥺!!
 ## Introduction

 This repository contains solutions to daily problems from GeeksforGeeks.
 Each day, a new problem is provided along with its solution.